-- Workers’ compensation: Protects your employees by covering medical expenses and lost wages if they get hurt on the job.
+- Workers’ compensation: Protects your employees by covering medical expenses and a portion of their lost wages if they get hurt on the job.

 - Professional liability: Protects you if negligence, error, or malpractice causes a customer to have a financial loss.

 - Product liability: Protects your business from claims that one of your products caused someone physical harm.